Change Your Image

 Master of the World (1961)

-A serious American International Pictures film (and it's good!)
+A serious American International Pictures period adventure (and it's good!)

 I remember seeing this escapist gem, "Master of the World" (1961)after Sunday School one morning when I was 10 or 11.
 I loved it!
 AIP's Big Gun, Vincent Price is a thoughtful & gentlemanly, I'll call him, anti-hero rather than bad guy or madman.
 This is because while he does indeed blow up ships, killing countless men, he's on a quest to end war and thus, the only people he kills are those who make war.